starkification/Java-Universe-Group-Test-Assignment/README.md

 1. Open __IntelliJ IDEA__ setting.
 2. Navigate to the __Plugins__ section.
 3. Search for official __Cucumber for Java__ Jetbrains plugin and install it.
-4. Open the `applocation.yml` located in `src/main/resources`:
+4. Open the `application.yml` located in `src/main/resources`:

 ![img_1.png](images/img_1.png)

-5. In the `test-assignment.auth-token` property, specify a valid auth token:
+5. In the `test-assignment.auth-token` property, specify a valid authentication token:

 ![img_10.png](images/img_2.png)